 Two things block these crawlers more often than deliberate robots.txt rules:

-- WAF and bot-management rules.
+- WAF (web application firewall) and bot-management rules.
 A Cloudflare or similar rule that challenges non-browser traffic will catch AI crawlers as collateral, even when robots.txt allows them.
 In our experience scanning sites with Geotoolbox, this is the single most common reachability problem, and the site owner almost never intended it.

 The check is binary: either the bot reaches the page or it does not.
-Run a reachability scan to see which AI bots can fetch your pages before you spend a minute on content.
-Fix any block here first.
+The free AI Crawler Checker shows what your robots.txt permits; verifying what crawlers actually receive past WAF rules and JavaScript is what the paid Content Analyzer scan does.
+Run one before you spend a minute on content, and fix any block here first.

 Step 2: Pick the Pages to Start With